Top reasons for cart abandonment and how to address them

 Long and confusing checkout

-A long and confusing checkout frustrates customers and accounts for 15% of all abandoned carts.
-Whether your site experiences issues like slow load speed or your multi-page checkout presents a challenge, it’s likely to impact your cart abandonment rate.
+A long and confusing checkout frustrates customers, accounting for 15% of all abandoned carts.
+Whether your site experiences issues like slow load speed or presents a challenge with a multi-page checkout, these issues will likely impact your cart abandonment rate.

 What you can do

-To address this, streamline the time and effort required to complete a purchase, leaving shoppers with fewer opportunities to abandon their digital cart.
-Consider reducing the number of web pages needed to complete a transaction by implementing a single-page checkout that reduces buyer friction.
+Streamline the time and effort required to complete a purchase, leaving shoppers with fewer opportunities to abandon their digital cart.
+Implement a single-page checkout to reduce buyer friction and reduce the number of web pages needed to complete a transaction.

 By reducing the number of assets to load, servers require fewer resources to maintain and support software.
 This simple act reduces page loading time and improves the overall user experience.